-UTMB Galveston CHP system vs. Hurricane Harvey
+UTMB Galveston CHP System vs. Hurricane Harvey

 As many of you already know, in 2008 Hurricane Ike devastated UTMB Galveston.
 The campus was flooded with eight feet of seawater which caused the chilled water and steam systems to go down.
 The underground steam system was a total loss.
 Electrical power, natural gas and city water were all lost.

-Go away from buried steam pipe.
+- Shift away from buried steam pipe.

-Elevate or protect the boilers and chillers
+- Elevate or protect boilers and chillers.

-Produce on-site electricity via combined heat and power.
+- Produce on-site electricity via combined heat and power.

 The previous underground steam system had been replaced with overhead steam and underground heating hot water systems.
-A new elevated East Plant was in full operation and the existing West Plant was protected by a new floodwall.
+A new elevated East Plant was in full operation, and the existing West Plant was protected by a new floodwall.
 7.5 MW of CHP in the new East Plant was fully operational and commissioning was nearly complete on 7.5 MW of CHP at the West Plant.

-In addition to the initial Three Step Solution, a dedicated high pressure natural gas line had been installed, and two 2-million-gallon chilled water thermal energy storage tanks were in operation, one at the East Plant and one at the West.
+In addition to the initial three-step solution, a dedicated high-pressure natural gas line had been installed, and two 2-million-gallon chilled water thermal energy storage tanks were in operation, one at the East Plant and one at the west.

 The new steam and how water systems thought it was just another day at the office.
 The new elevated East Plant said, is that all you’ve got?
 The West Plant floodwall gates were closed and held tight.
 When CenterPoint lost two electrical feeders the East Plant CHP system ran in Island Mode and produced chilled water and heating hot water for the campus.
 The thermal energy storage tanks helped mitigate the loss of cooling capacity.